 The project draws on related work in the fields of musical interfaces, interaction design, wearable and context-aware computing, and mobile applications.
 Other projects involving the city in interaction include the Equator project ‘Can You see Me Now?’, an urban mixed-reality game event, and Mott et al‘s ‘Sound Mapping‘, a site-specific outdoor interactive music event with portable sensor-based devices.
 The ‘Touring Machine’ (Columbia CGUI Lab) uses location-awareness to supplement real space with a virtual information overlay.
 Beloff et al‘s ‘Seven Mile Boots‘ geographically maps the internet space to the physical one, in which the user walks with special boots.
 PLAY‘s ‘Pirates!‘ uses proximity and location in real space as interaction elements in virtual game play.
 Dunne‘s ‘Noiseman’, Maebayashi‘s ‘Sonic Interface’ and Mazé’s ‘Nomadic Audio’ propose new interactions with urban sound: ‘Noiseman’ and ‘Sonic Interface’ filter and remix urban sounds on the move, and ‘Nomadic Audio’ creates a dynamic soundscape from local radio frequencies.
 ATR‘s’CosTune‘ and Atau Tanaka‘s ‘Malleable Mobile Music‘project enable networked music making in the city (‘CosTune’ as a wearable that can be explicitely played, ‘Malleable Mobile Music’ as a collaborative proximity and location-based music remixer).
 Other related projects include ATR‘s ‘Sensor-Doll‘, a context-aware music interface, Toshio Iwai’s Sound Lens, a portable device to convert light into sound, and Wodiczko‘s ‘Personal Instrument‘, the first wearable to manipulate sound.

-Sonically, our project is greatly inspired by musique concrète, soundscape composition and glitch music.
+Sonically, our project is greatly inspired by musique concrète, and glitch music.
 However, the music in Sonic City is directly linked to the physical location where it is being produced and heard, in context.